Herb Kelleher: Career

-Under Kelleher's leadership, Southwest succeeded by a strategy of offering low fares to its passengers, eliminating unnecessary services, using a single aircraft type (the Boeing 737) (except for use of the Boeing 727 and use of MD-80 by TranStar and 717 by AirTran), avoiding the hub-and-spoke scheduling system used by other airlines in favor of building point-to-point traffic, and focusing on secondary airports such as Chicago-Midway (instead of Chicago-O'Hare), Dallas Love Field (instead of DFW), and Orange County, California but later some hub flights were operated at airports, such as ATL, LAS, PHX, DEN, STL, and BWI and some major airports, like ORD, LGA, LAX, SFO, and DEN.
+Under Kelleher's leadership, Southwest succeeded by a strategy of offering low fares to its passengers, eliminating unnecessary services, using a single aircraft type (the Boeing 737) (except for use of the Boeing 727 and use of MD-80 by TranStar and 717 by AirTran), avoiding the hub-and-spoke scheduling system used by other airlines in favor of building point-to-point traffic, and focusing on secondary airports such as Chicago-Midway (instead of Chicago-O'Hare), Dallas Love Field (instead of DFW), and Orange County, California.
+Later, some hub flights were operated at airports, such as ATL, LAS, PHX, DEN, STL, and BWI and some major airports, like ORD, LGA, LAX, SFO, and DEN.
 The company he founded and built has consistently been named among the most admired companies in America in Fortune magazine's annual poll.
 Fortune has also called him perhaps the best CEO in America.

 Kelleher's outrageous personality created a corporate culture which made Southwest employees well known for taking themselves lightly but their jobs seriously.
 His culture-leadership was well-demonstrated in an arm-wrestling event in March 1992.
 Shortly after Southwest started using the "Just Plane Smart" motto, Stevens Aviation, who had been using "Plane Smart" for their motto, threatened a trademark lawsuit, which was resolved between Kelleher and Stevens Aviation CEO Kurt Herwald in an arm-wrestling match, now known as "Malice in Dallas".
 Kelleher lost the match, but was allowed to use the slogan in exchange for a $5,000 charitable donation and conceding Stevens' legal claim to the slogan.

 In March 2001, Kelleher stepped down as CEO and president of Southwest.
 He passed the CEO role onto James Parker and the president role to Colleen Barrett, although he remained chairman.
 In July 2007, Southwest announced that Kelleher would step down as chairman and resign from the board of directors in May 2008.
 The retirement of Barrett as president was announced at the same time, though the two would remain full-time employees for another five years.
 Kelleher ultimately stepped down as chairman on May 21, 2008.
 Immediately following, Southwest Airlines filled both the chairman and president positions with then-current CEO Gary C. Kelly, who had taken over the CEO position from Parker three years earlier.
 Kelleher was given the title of chairman emeritus with an office at Southwest Airlines headquarters and he remained connected to the company until his death in 2019.

 In July 2010, Kelleher was appointed chair of the Federal Reserve Bank of Dallas board of directors for 2011.
 Kelleher's term expired in 2013.
 Previously, he had served as deputy chair.